matteolc/dinner-time/README.md

 - Accents do not impact search results
 - Memory cache is used to speed-up page load times
 - The classic `form GET` design brings state-less functional components and history navigation (a user can navigate back and forth with browser history without loosing state)
-- Basic styles have been added without too much work (adapted from existing ones I use)
+- Basic styles have been added by adapting existing ones I use

 ## Configuration